CEO and Co-Founder

 Andy Page brings corporate leadership and deep operational expertise to 23andMe.
 Andy has been a member of the 23andMe board of directors since 2012 and joined the company as President in 2013.
-As President, Andy leads the company’s product and engineering, marketing, finance, business development, laboratory operations and legal/regulatory affairs functions.
+As President, Andy manages all functional areas of the company.
 In addition, he is responsible for developing the company’s business strategy and identifying opportunities for long-term growth and industry leadership.
 Before joining 23andMe, Andy served as the President of Gilt Groupe, an online luxury shopping destination, where he oversaw the Company’s various businesses and operations including Women’s, Men’s, Kids & Baby, Home, Park & Bond, Gilt City and Gilt Taste.
 He joined Gilt in April 2010 as the Chief Financial Officer and transitioned to President in 2011.
 Prior to joining Gilt, Andy was Chief Operating and Financial Officer at PlayPhone, Inc., where he was responsible for managing the company’s multinational operations.
 Before PlayPhone, Andy was Chief Financial Officer and SVP of Business Strategy of StubHub Inc. There he managed the company’s financial operations, business strategy, financial reporting, and administrative functions.
 He led the company’s sale to eBay in 2007.
 Andy has also held senior executive positions at Panasas Inc., ONI Systems Corp., and Robertson Stephens & Company.
 Andy holds a BA from Princeton University and a MBA from Harvard Business School.
 He is an advisor to several private e-commerce companies.
 He also serves on the board of directors of My New Red Shoes, a nonprofit organization that provides back-to-school clothes for homeless and low-income children in the San Francisco Bay Area.